Hardwood and Composite Decking Flooring Which One Should I Use Outside?

 Advantages of Hardwood Flooring

 When used in flooring, hardwood offers a lot of advantages.
 Hardwood flooring is a timeless choice, offering excellent aesthetics and design enjoyed by many for many years now.
-One aspect many people like about hardwoods is its natural look, which contrasts yet complements modern home designs.
+One aspect many people like about hardwoods is their natural look, which contrasts yet complements modern home designs.
 Most hardwood floorings have dark shades.

-Another reason why many people use hardwood is due to its durability.
+Another reason why many people use hardwood is its durability.
 Unlike softwoods, hardwood flooring is denser and more durable than softwood types, although some exceptions exist.
 Hardwoods are also more resistant to moisture than other types of wood.
 And when it comes to fire protection, hardwood flooring has better fire resistance.
 Because of these reasons, they are a more suitable choice for outdoor flooring.